Gibson’s Finest 12 Year Old Whisky

 Posted on August 28, 2011

 In 2002, the Gibson’s Finest brand was purchased by William Grant & Sons who acquired the brand to strengthen their position in the Canadian spirits marketplace.
 William Grant & Sons has moved the production of Gibson’s Whisky from the Schenley plant in Valleyfield, Quebec to the Hiram Walker Distillery in Windsor, Ontario.
-It is this move from one distillery to another which causes me to believe the taste profile may have changed recently.
-I do not believe any change would have significantly altered the taste profile, but I am curious.

 In the Bottle 4.5/5

 Jesson + Company have been great with supplying me with background information and J-Pegs for my review.
 The J-Peg they sent me for Gibson’s Finest 12 Year Old Whisky is shown to the left.
 As you can see from the bottle shot, the presentation is solid.
 The squat bottle is a nice change from the taller barroom style bottles which are so prevalent in this category.
 The label is attractive, and the entire look is solid.

 In the glass the whisky has a golden amber colour which shows me light flashes of orange in the light.
 A tilt and slow swirl of the glass reveals a lightly oily sheen on the inside which stubbornly gives up droopy leglets that slowly slide down the side of the glass forming long slender legs.